-With this year marking a century since the Armistice agreement ended hostilities in World War One, we take a look at how Lebanon, PA experienced the Great War.
+With 2018 marking a century since the Armistice agreement ended hostilities in World War One, we take a look at how Lebanon, PA experienced the Great War.

 In many ways, America’s entry into this war can be understood through the lens of the Mexican Border Campaign that preceded it.
 The famous Zimmerman Telegram betrayed a secret attempt by the Germans to persuade the Mexicans to continue attacking the southwestern United States.
 Once German U-Boats sank a few American ships, it was on.